camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/docker/install.md

 - Single node with Operate
 - Single node with simple monitor

 This allows you to start using complex configurations with a single command.
-Later you can tailor these configurations to your needs, when you are ready to delve to that level.
+You can tailor these configurations to your needs whenever you'd like.

 Further instructions for using these configurations are in the [README](https://github.com/zeebe-io/zeebe-docker-compose/blob/master/README.md).